napari/docs/docs/community/security.md

 ### Authentication and review

-Ownership requests are made via the private `#auth-security` Zulip channel and are reviewed by the current owners and the Steering Council.
+Request to become an owner are made via the private `#auth-security` Zulip channel and are reviewed by the current owners and the Steering Council.

 Ownership designations are reviewed annually, typically at the same time